-The smoke alarm pattern is three long beeps, a 1.5 second pause, and three long beeps repeating.
-The red LED blinks in time with the alarm pattern.
+The smoke alarm pattern is three long beeps with voice "Fire!" (voice models only), a 1.5 second pause, and three long beeps repeating.
+The red LED blinks in time with the alarm pattern only on the alarm(s) that detected the hazard (initiating alarm).